Cognitive-Behavioral Therapy (CBT)

 - Poor coping skills

-Many mental health concerns are caused by a combination of physiological and emotional triggers.
+A combination of physiological and emotional triggers causes many mental health problems.
 CBT can help people cope by decreasing the effects of emotional triggers.

 Copyright © Nucleus Medical Media, Inc.